 - e) Playing while not being registered to that team unless on a valid trial permit,

 - f) Playing in an age specific competition without the eligible age classification,

 - g) Playing up or playing as a guest player when ineligible to do so,

-- h) Playing after failing to produce Ontario Soccer Registrant Book or Ontario Soccer approved Identification Card when requested to do so.
+- h) Playing after failing to produce Ontario Soccer Registrant Book or Ontario Soccer approved Identification Card with district stamped roster when requested to do so.